 Over the course of her career, Ms. Southern has served with many respected business and academic organizations.
 She is a member of the Business Council of Canada, the U.S. Business Council, the American Society of Corporate Executives, and is a Canadian member of the Trilateral Commission.
 She is also a member of the University of Calgary School of Public Policy Advisory Council.

-In 2020, Ms. Southern was appointed to the Premier of Alberta’s Economic Recovery Council to help guide the province through the economic downturn resulting from the COVID-19 pandemic.
-That same year, she was awarded the British Empire Medal for services to British equestrian, military, and commercial interests in Alberta.
+Ms. Southern is the recipient of numerous honours for her community leadership and commitment to democratic principles and free enterprise.
+In 2023, she received the Lifetime Business Achievement in the Americas Award from the Canadian Council for the Americas and was named Energy Person of the Year by the Energy Council of Canada.
+In 2022, the Canadian Chamber of Commerce honoured her with the Canadian Business Leader Lifetime Achievement Award.
+Also in 2022, she was honoured with the Queen Elizabeth II’s Platinum Jubilee Medal and, in 2020, she was awarded the British Empire Medal for services to British equestrian, military, and commercial interests in Alberta.
 In 2018, she received the Canadian Business Leader Award from the University of Alberta and was named a Distinguished Policy Fellow by the University of Calgary’s School of Public Policy in recognition of her lifetime commitment to Canadian public policy.
 She was inducted as a Companion into the Canadian Business Hall of Fame in 2017.